How to Froth Milk for Coffee at Home (Any Method)

 • The noise is your guide — a quiet hiss means you're in the right zone, howling means your wand is too deep

 • No steam wand?
-A handheld frother or French press both work — we'll cover all three methods
+A handheld frother, French press, blender or even a mason jar all work — we'll cover every method

 The real reason this matters right now: A café latte or cappuccino runs $6–8.
 A double shot of espresso from our whole bean range costs about $0.44.
 Add your own frothed milk and you're making the same drink at home for under a dollar.
 The milk technique is the only thing standing between you and that math working in your favour every morning.